mgates/spaghetti_squash/README.md

 ````

-It should only log callbacks that originate from your code, but this might break if your vendor gems or your `Rails.root` is somewhere strange.
+It should only log callbacks that originate from your code, but this might break if you vendor gems or your `Rails.root` is somewhere strange.

 It probably slows down your app a lot.